shashankg7/Bias-Preference-Elicitation/README.md

 ULTR_PrefElicit
 ==============================

-Code for anonymous ECIR Submission for the paper, "A First Look at Selection Bias in Preference Elicitation for Recommendation".
+Code for CONSEQUENCES'23 accepted paper titled, "A First Look at Selection Bias in Preference Elicitation for Recommendation".

-Paper-ID for the submissions: 59

 ## Installing Conda Env for Synthetic Topic Simulation
 To generate synthetic topics for items, we create a user-item graph and use graph embeddings, using [BiNE method](http://staff.ustc.edu.cn/~hexn/papers/sigir18-bipartiteNE.pdf).